A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicaid expansion under the ACA

-But the Supreme Court later ruled that the expansion of Medicaid eligibility would be optional for states (i.e., they wouldn’t lose their federal Medicaid funding if they didn’t expand eligibility), and 11 states still have not expanded Medicaid as of 2023.
-But this will drop to ten once North Carolina’s Medicaid expansion takes effect in December 2023.
+But the Supreme Court later ruled that the expansion of Medicaid eligibility would be optional for states (meaning they wouldn’t lose their federal Medicaid funding if they didn’t expand eligibility), and 10 states still have not expanded Medicaid eligibility as of 2024.

-The American Rescue Plan, enacted in March 2021, provides these holdout states with additional federal funding if they choose to expand Medicaid, although OklahomaMissouri, and South Dakota are thus far the only states taking advantage of this.
-North Dakota will also be able to receive the additional American Rescue Plan funding once its Medicaid expansion takes effect in late 2023.
+The American Rescue Plan, enacted in March 2021, provides these holdout states with two years of additional federal funding, if they choose to expand Medicaid.
+OklahomaMissouri, South Dakota, and North Carolina have taken advantage of this additional funding.

 There are a host of other Medicaid-related developments in the works across the country – both in expansion and non-expansion states – that could affect eligibility for and access to Medicaid benefits.
-Some states favor changes that would put increased limits on Medicaid eligibility – such as work requirements and lifetime caps – while other states have considered legislation that would give currently ineligible residents a chance to buy into the Medicaid program.
+Some states favor changes that would put increased limits on Medicaid eligibility – such as work requirements and lifetime caps – while other states have considered or implemented legislation to expand access to coverage or give currently ineligible residents a chance to buy into the Medicaid program.

 Medicaid availability in your state